 - a.
 Students/staff using social media shall not: - Disclose BSU entities', patients', or affiliates' confidential information or PHI - Disclose location, facility type, or any demographic identifier of clinical or capstone. - b.
-When using social media the student/staff will not express or represent his/her views as those of BSU unless he/she has been authorized to do so. - Students/staff photographing any individuals (patients, family, staff as example but not limited to) or physical structures must obtain written authorization from BSU or affiliates. - d.
-When using social media, the student must comply with all other policies and procedures of BSU and the Department of Nursing.
+When using social media the student/staff will not express or represent their views as those of BSU unless they have been authorized to do so. - c.
+Students/staff photographing any individuals (patients, family, staff as example but not limited to) or physical structures must obtain written authorization from BSU or affiliates. - d.
+When using social media, the student must comply with all other policies and procedures of BSU and the Nursing program.